-6.57 MISSING PERSON REPORTING POLICY
+6.57 MISSING PERSON REPORING POLICY

 - Dispatch all Missing Persons calls regardless of jurisdiction. - Missing Persons reports can be taken over the phone by Communications Center deputies, except those missing and considered "At Risk." - If a subject's name is queried and the subject shows as missing, the Communications Center will confirm with reporting agency. - If Communications Center receives a CLETS Administrative Message sent by the Records Division regarding a Missing Person who might be in our jurisdiction, the dispatcher will enter a "BOL" into CAD for dispatch on the appropriate talk groups.
-If a specific location is provided for the missing person, a CAD incident will be created and dispatched.

-- When a patrol deputy receives a citizen contact regarding a missing person or a located missing person, the Communications Center will initiate a CAD number and handle as a regular call. - Amber Alerts:

-When a Patrol supervisor from the SDSD requests a statewide Amber Alert, the Communications Center will notify the California Highway Patrol, the agency authorized to initiate such alerts, and request their assistance.
-Under no circumstances will an Amber Alert be requested from the C.H.P. without the affected area Captain's notification.
+If a specific location is provided for the missing person, a CAD incident will be created and dispatched. - When a patrol deputy receives a citizen contact regarding a missing person or a located missing person, the Communications Center will initiate a CAD number and handle as a regular call. - Public Alert Systems: - When a Patrol supervisor from the SDSD requests a statewide Public Alert for a missing person, the Communications Center will notify the California Highway Patrol (CHP), the agency authorized to initiate such alerts, and request their assistance.
+Under no circumstances will any qualifying, Public Alert be requested without the affected area Captain's notification.
+See Sheriff's Policy and Procedure section 6.139 Public Alert Systems for specific requirements/instructions.